 For those with a fulltime job – I know this can be extremely difficult.
 By the time you get home from work you are probably already exhausted.
 This feeling can be exacerbated if you are working a job you don’t like.
 On top of this, you need to make dinner and wash the dishes (if you are not blessed by the holy invention known as the dishwasher).
 I feel your pain.
 However, there are a few ways to remedy this situation.

 If you are living with a girlfriend or boyfriend, explain your situation to them.
 Any decent partner would be more than willing to help you during this time.
 This isn’t a cue for you to sit on your ass all day everyday though.
 Be sure to be appreciative and help out when you can.
 Another solution is meal prep.
 You can prep meals on a Sunday and go the whole week with dinner (or lunch) ready to go in under 15 minutes.
-I have never tried prepping meals myself, but I have heard it to be an effective solution on cutting time spent in the kitchen.

 How should I study?